brian-ruf/oscal-class/README.md

 This is a collection of python modules for [OSCAL](https://pages.nist.gov/OSCAL) content validation, format conversion, and related capabilities without the need for Internet connectivity.

-It handles all published OSCAL versions, and can be updated with additional versions as they are published by NIST.
+It handles all published OSCAL versions, and can "learn" new versions as they are published by NIST.

 Please submit feedback,  bug reports and enhancement requests as [GitHub issues](https://github.com/brian-ruf/oscal-class/issues).
-I welcome code contributions for enhancements and bug fixes, and would enjoy collaborating with you on any enhancements that may impact existing code.
+I welcome bug fixes and backward-compatible code contributions; and would enjoy collaborating with you on any breaking enhancements.

 ## The OSCAL Support Module